 A provision of the New Jersey Prevention of Domestic Violence statute states that when considering temporary custody of a child, the court will presume that the best interests of the child is served by an award of custody to the non-abusive parent.
 This presumption means that the court will begin with assuming that the custody of the child should go to the non-abuser, though the statute does not require that custody go to that parent if other factors indicate the other parent will best serve the needs of the child.
 However, a parent convicted of domestic violence will have a difficult time of obtaining custody of a child because overcoming the burden of a domestic violence conviction in obtaining permanent child custody is very difficult.

 A domestic violence conviction has serious implications on the custody of children.
 If your family is dealing with a child custody case and a domestic violence situation is involved it is important to speak with an attorney.
-If you have any questions concerning domestic violence and child custody call the Law Offices of Peter Van Aulen, at (201) 845-7400 for a free consultation regarding your case today.
+If you have any questions concerning domestic violence and child custody call the Law Offices of Peter Van Aulen, at (201) 845-7400 for a free 30 minute in office consultation regarding your case today.

 N.J.S.A.
 2C:25-29 (B)(11)